RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 date: 2014-11-19 19:32
 comments: false
 categories: [Ruby, Rails, Code, Improvement]
+description: Everyone has inherited a codebase that was in dire need of a re-write (at least a portion of it).
+If you haven’t, consider yourself one of the lucky few.
 ---

 Everyone has inherited a codebase that was in dire need of a re-write (at least a portion of it).
 If you haven't, consider yourself one of the lucky